kchu25/MOTIFs.jl/README.md

 ![image info](./imgs/re_top.png)

 The top of the result page has
+- Number of sequences: The total number of DNA sequences in the dataset.
 - labels: A number assigned for each discovered motifs.
     * Each label is hyperlinked to a text file in TRANSFAC format that can be parsed.
 - p-value: The satistical significance of the discovered motif using Fisher exact test ([Manuscript section 2.7.2](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btad378/7192989?utm_source=advanceaccess&utm_campaign=bioinformatics&utm_medium=email)).
 - instances: An estimate of the number of occurrences in the dataset ([Manuscript section 2.7.3](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btad378/7192989?utm_source=advanceaccess&utm_campaign=bioinformatics&utm_medium=email)).
 - logo: Position weight matricies.
+    * Press the *reverse complement* button to view the logo in alternative orientation.

 Note that in in-vivo datasets, especially for zinc-finger proteins, a large number of motifs can be observed, often characterized by variable spacings in their binding sites.